vansheer/high_school_graduation_rates/README.md

 #### Problem Statement

 The purpose of this work was to determine what features are most impactful in predicting high school graduation rates.
-Primary audience of the project is state and local governments, as well as, federal government, education non-profit organizations.
+Primary audience of the project is state and local governments, as well as, federal government, and education non-profit organizations.

 #### Executive Summary